kubernetes/website/docs/tutorials/kubectl/app-management-overview.md

 Disadvantages over *Imperative Commands*

-- Config requires understanding of resource definitions
+- Config requires understanding resource definitions
-- Config has a longer learning curve
+- Initial creation of resource requires additional step of creating the defintion in a file

 Advantages over *Yaml Config with `apply`*

-- Simpler and easier to understand
+- Behavior is simpler and easier to understand
 - Better support for ThirdPartyResources
-- More mature
+- Fewer edge cases

 Disadvantages over *Yaml Config with `apply`*

-- Works best on files since must specify whether creating, replacing or deleting a resource
+- Works best on files, since it requires specify the operation (create, replace, delete)
   - Cannot mix create, replace, delete for different resources
 - Updates to live resources must be reflected in config or will be lost during next replace.

-## Important Considerations

-**This will not preserve changes made to the spec that are not present in the config.**  If the resource spec in the cluster is written to by sources without updating the yaml config, those changes will be lost when replacing the resource spec.
+  - **If the resource spec in the cluster is written to by sources without updating the yaml config, those changes will be lost when replacing the resource spec.**

 <!---
 For a tutorial on how to use Yaml Config for app management, see: